Sidebar navigation

 Sustainability is included in our staff induction to support staff in taking meaningful environmental and climate action in the workplace.

-We offer advice on sustainable travel to campus, including a as part of the University's .
+We offer advice on sustainable , including a .

-For students we also share guidance on —&²Ô²ú²õ±è;like and , including our specialist recycling points on campus.
-Our provides opportunities for students to help the environment via groups such as the Eco Society.
+For students we also share guidance on —&²Ô²ú²õ±è;like eating green and recycling in the city, including our specialist recycling points on campus.
+Our Students’ Union provides opportunities for students to help the environment via groups such as the Eco Society.

 Sustainability focussed degrees